Associate Professor & Director for Center of Teaching Excellence

 Ed.D., University of Pennsylvania

 Michael S. Harris is an associate professor of higher education and director of SMU's Center for Teaching Excellence.
-His research considers how economic, political, and social changes influence the culture, strategy, and behavior of higher education institutions.
-He is currently explore how institutional strategy and behaviors differ in light of varying missions and organizational cultures.
+His primary research interests consider the culture, strategy, and behavior of higher education institutions.
+Harris has taught graduate courses in organization and governance, academic leadership, organizational theory, and the history of American higher education.

 Harris has served as a Member-at-large of Division J (Postsecondary) within the American Educational Research Association.
-He currently serves on the advisory board of the ASHE monograph series and reviews for the Journal of Higher Education, Routledge, Innovative Higher Education, Education Policy Analysis Archives, International Journal of Management in Education, and other leading journals as well as the Fund for the Improvement of Postsecondary Education (FIPSE).
+He currently serves on the advisory board of the ASHE monograph series and reviews for the Journal of Higher Education, Routledge, Rutgers Press, Teachers College Record, Innovative Higher Education, Education Policy Analysis Archives, International Journal of Management in Education, and other leading journals as well as the Fund for the Improvement of Postsecondary Education (FIPSE).

 He holds a B.A. from the University of North Carolina in American History, a M.Ed. and Ed.D. from the University of Pennsylvania in higher education administration.
 In 2004, he received the AERA Division J Dissertation of the Year award.